-Students planning to pursue the Bachelor of Music Concentration in Theory and Composition should make their intentions known to the Coordinator of Theory as soon as possible.
-The theory faculty will review the student's progress at the end of each semester of study.
+Students planning to pursue the Bachelor of Music Concentration in Theory and Composition should make their intentions known to the Theory Composition Area Coordinator as soon as possible.
+The area faculty will review the student's progress at the end of each year of study.
 Keyboard requirements will be part of this review.
-A grade of "B" or better is required for Music Theory I-IV (MUS 150, 152, 250, and 252).
+A grade of "B" or better is required for Music Theory I-IV (MUSC 1260, MUSC 1265, MUSC 2320, MUSC 2325).
 Completion of the 319 level is necessary in any single applied area.

-G. PROGRESS TOWARD DEGREE
+PROGRESS TOWARD DEGREE

-The various music degree programs consist of 128-140 hours, and are designed so that they can be completed in four years of study.
+The various music degree programs consist of 120-126 hours and are designed so that they can be completed in four years of study.
 However, the Department of Music recognizes that circumstances often lead to a student's taking longer to complete all degree requirements.
 Nevertheless, it is expected that every music major make adequate progress toward completion of his or her declared degree program.